R2R-1 FPGA PCM/DSD DAC

 They are Special because almost all other designs need to convert the signal multiple times from and to current or voltage, resulting in less detail and a less defined soundstage.

 The output stage in the R28 has 4 pairs of 15W transistors to offer tremendous output capability.
 This Diamond Differential design avoids switch distortion.
 It works in full Class A mode but doesn't draw large idle current.
 This balanced drive design lowers noise and distortion and improves the soundstage presentation and transparency.
+The 2022 version features 4 digital inputs and an XLR analog in.

 Vacuum HE 1 XLR balanced preamplifier